-For grades 6-8, the school schedule allows for a 30-minute lunch period.
-Students in grades K-5 have a 1-hour lunch and recess period.
-A nutritious lunch, including milk, may be purchased at school, or students may bring a sack lunch from home.
-Students who bring lunch from home will not have access to a microwave.
-Fast food lunches may not be brought into the classroom, but will be eaten in the parent room.
+For grades 1-5, the school schedule allows for a 30-minute lunch period and a 20-minute outside recess period.
+Students in grades 6-8 have a 30-minute lunch/recess period.
+A nutritious lunch, including milk, may be purchased at school, or students may bring sack lunches from home.

-Parents should complete a Free/Reduced Application available from the school office or online at https://family.titank12.com/.
+Parents should complete a Free/Reduced Application available from the school office or online at the LINQ Connect website.
 Students not qualifying for subsidized meals must prepay.
 Lack of prepayment will result in discontinued meal service.
-Parents are encouraged to pay for meals using the free online secure service at https://family.titank12.com/.
+Parents are encouraged to pay for meals using the free online secure service at the LINQ Connect website.
 The account can be set up using the student's ID number and first and last name exactly as it is in Parent Portal, and payments can be made with either a credit card or check.
-At https://family.titank12.com/, parents can make payments, view their balance, and monitor purchased meals.
+At the LINQ Connect website, parents can make payments, view their balance, and monitor purchased meals.
 Any remaining balance upon a student withdrawing from school will be refunded upon request.